durkdev/DROP/DOCS/DESIGN/honour_system.md

  the encounter, the developers/authors can have more influence over the behavior of the monsters if they wish.
 In this example I provided four "states" for the monster. a. hostile, b. friendly, c. helpless or unaware, d. dead.
-While the player determined which state the monster ended up in.
-The developer/builder can determine how the monster expresses those states, and what state it is initially encountered in.
+While the player determined which state the monster ends up in, the developer/builder can determine how the monster expresses those states, and what state it is initially encountered in.
 For example, if the player finishes their move by declaring "failure" I might include a variety of attack moves